 Professor Angela Russell, OxSTEM

-How to commercialise research-based idea within university settings?
+How to commercialise research-based idea and get funding for innovation within the university setting

 Dr Paul Ashley, OUI